nabuage/LuceeOnDebianApache/README.md

 Note: `Save from nano: CTRL+SHIFT+o`
 Note: `Exit from nano: CTRL+x`

-Installation is complete.
+Apache installation and setup is complete.
 Enter http://luceeapp/ in your browser.
 It should display content from /home/username/www/luceeapp folder.